 The TOE supports an inactivity timeout for Control Panel sessions.
-If a logged in user is inactive for longer than the specified period, the user is automatically logged off of the system.
-The inactivity period is managed by the administrator via EWS (HTTP) or with WS- web services.
+If a logged in user is inactive for longer than 20 seconds, the user is automatically logged off of the system.
 Only one inactivity period setting exists per TOE.

-FTA SSL.3
+FTA_SSL.3